 It was back in the mid 2000s that Pacific Northwest National Laboratory (PNNL) scientists discovered how to produce MPG from renewable sources.
-The team there had been exploring the use of glycerol and sorbitol as renewable sources for MPG.
+The team there had been exploring the use of glycerine (also known as glycerol) and sorbitol as renewable sources for MPG.
 Sorbitol is produced from corn starch-based glucose or corn steep liquor and is found naturally in berries and other fruits.
 It is considered one of the top 12 high value-added building block intermediate chemicals that can be produced from renewable biomass, according to aUS Department of Energy report.

 The EPA says lifecycle analysis show up to 61% of the greenhouse gas produced by the traditional propylene oxide route to MPG were eliminated in the PNNL/ADM renewable process.

 With demand for MPG growing worldwide and the need to replace fossil-fuel derived feedstocks with renewable alternatives ever-more pressing, startups and established brands are keen to explore biobased MPG.

 Ayas Renewables is a US-based company that was founded in 2015.
 An SME, the firm had originally planned to break ground on its first plant this year.
 Located on a site ‘near the US Gulf Coast port’ – according to the company's website – the plan is to use surplus glycerine from biodiesel production.